stackedboxes/romualdo/doc/testing.md

 Possible values are:

+* `build-and-run`: The step builds the code, then runs it.
+The build step is expected to succeed (the test case will fail otherwise).
 * `build`: The step builds the source code.
-It can check for error codes and error messages.
-* `build-and-run`: The builds the code, then runs it.
-The build step is expected to succeed.
+You'd typically used this if you are expecting the build to fail (otherwise you'd use `build-and-run`).
+So, some obvious checks here would be the error codes and error messages (i.e., you want do confirm the build failed the right way).
+* `run`: The step runs the Storyworld until it uses all inputs available in the `input` field.
+It is an error if the story ends before all inputs are used.
+  Furthermore, if a `run` step is the last step of the test case, we expect that the story ends after the last input is used.
 * `save-state`: The step saves the VM state.
+I can't think of any check you'd like to make in this step.
 * `load-state`: The step loads the VM state (assumed to have been previously saved).

-There is no support for `run` steps.
-This is intentional, but not a hard design decision.
-Simply, we currently don't have any use case for that.
-Either we want to `build-and-run`, or to `build` only, fail, and check if we got the expected errors.

-TODO: For load and save cases, we'll need a `run` step.
-Like, send all inputs from the initial `build-and-run`, then save, then send some more inputs, then load and send a different set of inputs.

-TODO: Need to define the semantics of end of story.
-I think it will be this: if the last step was a run, we expect the story to be ended.
+Some common testing idioms:

+* **Run my code, maybe send some input, check the output.** Use a single-step test case without an explicit `type`.
+* **Run my code several times, each time with a different input, check the output.** Use a multi-step test case without explicit `type` in any of them.
+* **Build my faulty code, check if it fails as expected.** Use a single-step test case with the `type=build`.
+* **Test loading and saving state.** Use a multi-step test case.
+At some point, use a `save-state` step.
+After that, you can use `run` steps again if desired.
+  And then you can use a `load-state` when desired.

 ### `sourceDir`